FalixNodes-Software/KB-articles/content/_posts/minecraft/modifications/general/2024-12-09-adding-modpacks.md

     - Mocab
 ---

-Minecraft modpacks are user-created modifications or additions to the game that alter or enhance the game-play experience.
-Modpacks can range from simple tweaks to the game's mechanics to extensive overhauls that add new features, items, entities, and much more.
+Minecraft modpacks are curated collections of user-created modifications that enhance or change the gameplay experience.
+These modpacks can vary from minor adjustments to core mechanics to substantial transformations that introduce new features, items, creatures, and a variety of additional content.

 ## :pickup_truck: Mod Loaders:

-Due to how modpacks work, a mod loader is needed as a server software to inject and run the mods itself, with some modpacks only supporting specific mod loaders and sometimes very specific versions.
-Unfortunately only a single mod loader can be used at a time within a setup, and therefore all mods and modpacks used must support the mod loader.
-To learn more about mod loaders, please refer to the [Modded Server Jar](/minecraft/java/general/server-software#modded-server-jars) section of our server software guide.
+To utilize modpacks, a mod loader is required as server software to properly inject and manage the mods.
+Some modpacks may support only specific mod loaders or certain versions.
+It's important to note that only one mod loader can be active in a setup at a time, meaning all modpacks and mods must be compatible with the chosen mod loader.
+You can find the appropriate mod loader on the modpacks page. please refer to the [Modded Server Jar](/minecraft/java/general/server-software#modded-server-jars) section of our server software guide for more information on modloaders.

-When it comes to forks, as fork mod loaders are based on the upstream mod loader, most if not all upstream mods should work on forked mod loaders, meaning Fabric modpacks should still work when using Quilt, and the same applies to Forge modpacks used with the NeoForge mod loader.

-## :mag: Finding Mods:
+## :mag: Finding Modspacks:

-Mods are often hosted on modding platforms, these are websites that contain a large collection of mods for the user to browse through and choose, the most common ones being:
+Modpacks are often hosted on modding platforms, these are websites that contain a large collection of mods for the user to browse through and choose, the most common ones being:

 -   [Modrinth](https://modrinth.com/modpacks)
 -   [CurseForge](https://www.curseforge.com/minecraft/search?page=1&pageSize=20&sortBy=relevancy&class=modpacks)
 -   [FTB](https://www.feed-the-beast.com/modpacks?sort=featured)
 -   [Technic](https://www.technicpack.net/modpacks)

-## :hammer_and_wrench: Installing and Configuring Mods:
+## :hammer_and_wrench: Installing and Configuring:

 ### Through the Modpack Installer: